The additivity of the $\rho$-invariant and periodicity in topological surgery: Siebenmann periodicity

 \begin{proof} Recall that besides the map $CW^{k/2}$ from $\sS (M)$ to $\sS_\partial (M \times D^{2k})$ we have also discussed the extension by a homeomorphism map $E$ which brings us further to $\sS ( M \times \FF P^2)$.
 This map will be helpful in the proof, in fact the situation can be described by the following diagram:

 The discussion at the end of the last section shows that the lower triangle commutes.
 The triangle on the right commutes as well.
-We warn the reader that we do not claim that the upper triangle commutes, in fact it does not (that's why the arrow is dotted).
-Nevertheless we will show that the outer square commutes.
+We warn the reader that we do not claim that the upper triangle commutes, in fact it does not (that's why the arrow is dotted).\footnote{Just before his Lemma 1.4, \cite[p.\,296 ]{Hutt(1998)}, Hutt incorrectly stated that the upper triangle commutes.
+However, it seems from the rest of the paper that this may well have been a typographical error.} Nevertheless we will show that the outer square commutes.
 For this we first recall Lemma \ref{lem:phi} which says that $E (CW^2 ([h])) \simeq [(h \times \id) \circ \varphi]$ where $\varphi \co \bar N \ra N \times \FF P^2$ is a certain homotopy equivalence over the identity of $N$.
 The proof of the proposition boils down to the following \begin{lem} For $\FF = \HH$, hence $k = 4$, there is an equality

 where $p_\ast \co \SS_{n+2k+1} (N \times \F P^2) \ra \SS_{n+2k+1} (N)$ is the homomorphism induced by the projection $p \co N \times \F P^2 \ra N$. \end{lem} We finish the proof of the Proposition \ref{prop:sieb} and then prove Lemma \ref{lem:phi-alg-sur}.
 We have the following equalities: